Spinal Cord Injury Diagnosis

 - Paraplegia may result from injuries to the thoracic or lumbar areas, which are in the middle to lower back.
 This type of injury typically results in paralysis of the legs and lower part of the body.

+Spina cord injury treatment is informed by your spinal cord injury diagnosis.
 Timing and medical history, physical examination and diagnostic tests will help your doctor diagnose the possible outcomes and chances of recovery.

 Timing and Medical History

 Timing and medical history are two important factors in diagnosing a spinal cord injury.
 The faster a patient can obtain treatment, the better the chances for recovering from the injury.

 Also, it is essential to understand how the injury occurred and know a patient’s medical history.
 Your doctor will need to know if you've had any of the following prior to your medical emergency:

 - Previous injuries or surgeries to your neck or back

 - Loss of sensation or weakness in your arms or legs

 - Loss of bowel or bladder control

 A doctor is able to test sensory functions, muscle movement and strength, and reflexes through a physical examination: